-Disciplinary Action and Dismissals
+Disciplinary Action Solicitor

 Your employer is under a legal obligation to follow a fair and transparent disciplinary procedure, which must comply with the ACAS Code of Practice on Disciplinary Procedures.
 They should also deal with any disciplinary issues promptly and consistently, hold any meetings with you without delay, undertake an investigation to establish the facts and inform you of the complaint against you.
-They must then invite you to attend a disciplinary hearing to allow you the opportunity to present your defence before any disciplinary sanction is imposed.
-They must also offer you the right to appeal against any formal decision including any decision to dismiss you.
+Then, they must invite you to attend a disciplinary hearing to allow you the opportunity to present your defence before any disciplinary sanction is imposed.
+They must also offer you the right to appeal against any formal decision, including any decision to dismiss you.
 You have a statutory right to be accompanied to any disciplinary or appeal hearing by a work colleague or Trade Union representative.

-We can advise at every stage of the disciplinary process from suspension through to the disciplinary hearing.
+We can advise at every stage of the disciplinary process, from suspension through to the disciplinary hearing.
 We can also help you at the appeal stage and if you wish to raise a formal grievance against your employer.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.